dntexpo/nixos-learning/README.md

 - how to use awesomewm?
 Currently using Mutter
 - how to resize my display scale to 125%?
 - how to alt tab through same app windows?
+- how to customize ghostty?
+How to take out top bar?

 ## resources